theandrew168/squeaky/README.md

 # squeaky
-Squeaky is a new programming languages for making games.
+Squeaky is a proof of concept programming languages for making games.
 It is an implementation of Scheme (subset of R5RS) with a focus on writing simple and portable multimedia applications.

-## Details (also Goals)
+## Details
 In no particular order:
 * Written in C99
 * Portable between Linux, macOS, and Windows
-* Utilizes a stack-based bytecode VM
-* Load and display images!
-* Load and play sounds!
-* Load and render fonts (bitmap and TTF)!
+* Simple line-based graphics
+* Basic keyboard / mouse input
-* Builtin multimedia powered by SDL2
+* Powered by SDL2
-* Builtin relational databases powered by SQLite
-* High-level and low-level APIs (to be simple or specific as necssary)

 ## Dependencies
 [SDL2](https://www.libsdl.org/index.php) (zlib) - Simple DirectMedia Layer
-[SQLite](https://www.sqlite.org/index.html) (public domain) - Small, fast, and full-featured SQL database

 ## Building
 This project is built using POSIX-compatible [make](https://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html).